Summary of Hospice Programs and Services

 - Medications, medical equipment including oxygen, supplies and durable medical equipment.

-- Physical therapy, occupational therapy, respiratory therapy, speech language pathology, dietary counseling and laboratory services, as appropriate and with hospice MD approval.
+- Physical therapy, occupational therapy, respiratory therapy, speech language pathology, dietary counseling and laboratory services, as appropriate and with hospice physician approval.

 - Routine Home Care — In the comfort of the patient’s home…whether it is a private residence, assisted living facility or skilled nursing facility.